Tips for each level in New World Fishing

 Both figures include 10 XP you get for a hook successful on your line.

-With a difference of only 0.8 XP, I cannot say with certainty that you get more good fish by using bait than by not using it.
+With a difference of only 0.8 XP, I cannot say with certainty that You catch more fish when you use bait than when you don't.

 Is using bait more effective?

-Not only did I track fish, rarity, XP, fishing depth and more, I also also timed the time it took to hook a fish. using bait versus not using bait.
+Not only did I track fish, rarity, XP, fishing depth, and more, but I also also timed how long it took to hook a fish using bait versus not using bait.

 Here is what I found...